The Industrial Option is for Inside Wiremen

 , who are often referred to as sound technicians, installers, and system designers.
 They often work on audio, video, multimedia, and home and corporate entertainment systems; telephone, fax, modem, Internet, local area networks, paging, intercoms, and public address systems; and various forms of home and building security, control, and automation systems.

 Sound Installer are responsible for the design, installation and maintenance of permanently installed systems, as opposed to portable systems.
 Their work generally focuses on the distribution of low-voltage signals among microprocessor-based devices and controls.
 Their duties generally include installing, connecting, calibrating, and servicing products that move voice, video, audio, and data signals, and products that control mechanical and electrical apparatuses.

 The Orange County Electrical Apprenticeship program is a State registered program dedicated to the training of electrical construction Apprentices.
-This program requires five years to complete (10 semesters of night time instruction) and 8,000 hours of on-the-job training as an indentured apprentice.
+The Inside Wireman program requires five years to complete (10 semesters of night time instruction) and 8,000 hours of on-the-job training as an indentured apprentice.
+The Sound Installer program requires three years to complete (6 semesters of night time instruction) and 4,800 hours of on-the-job training as an indentured apprentice.
 College credit is earned for the classroom related and supplemental instruction.

 Successful completion of the apprenticeship program (1) leads to journeyworker status with the State of California, (2) satisfies major requirements for an associate degree through Santiago Canyon College, and (3) satisfies requirements for a Certificate of Achievement through Santiago Canyon College.